Vocational Studies Year 10 & 11

 The knowledge and skills they learn are then converted into qualifications by feeding into the APT awards helping our students to gain an APT diploma.

-APT, Foundation Learning and VocationThe course follows units from the Achieve, Progress, and Transform (APT) Award.
+APT, Foundation Learning and VocationThe course follows units from the Ascentis Achieve, Progress, and Transform (APT) Award.
 The course is modular and this allows students to build up credits that can be followed on in post 16 education.
-Plymouth FE College offers course in the APT Award.
+Plymouth FE College offers courses in the APT Award.
 Students have the flexibility to achieve a Diploma (worth half a GCSE Grades D-F) or a Certificate.
 The Topics within the Award are focused on Life Skills preparing the students for life.
 The subjects range from Access to Public Transport, Road Safety, and Preparation for Work and Training.
 These subjects are geared to encourage Independence.
-There are also modules that focus on Access to Leisure and Team-building Skills and these allow students to access Kayaking and Hill Walking amongst other outdoor activities, Asdan Certificate of Personal Effectiveness (CoPE) and the Award of Personal Effectiveness (AoPE)
+There are also modules that focus on Access to Leisure and Team-building Skills and these allow students to access Kayaking and Hill Walking amongst other outdoor activities.
+Students are also able to follow the Asdan Certificate of Personal Effectiveness (CoPE) and the Award of Personal Effectiveness (AoPE) which allows them to tailor teh qualification to their interests.

 All courses lead to recognised qualifications.